It’s impossible to predict whether your dog will become sick from eating raw meat.

 Although Listeria infections are relatively rare people, the 50% mortality rate associated with the infection makes this a germ to avoid.

 Dogs can carry and shed Listeria via their feces and grooming habits, which can increase your chances of contracting the disease.
-Dogs can become sick or die from Listeria, although this appears to be quite rare.
+Dogs can become sick or die from Listeria, although this does appear to be quite rare.

 Campylobacter is a genus of bacteria that primarily causes illness in humans, but it also afflicts dogs on rare occasions.